All Year: Yes (except December)

 - insulating the house, mostly with natural materials including lime plaster

-- repairing outbuildings, including the roof
+- repairing outbuildings, including the roof (skilled volunteers especially welcome for this!)

 - chopping logs